 |

-FOOTPRINTS IN STONE Shortlisted for the Folklore Society Katharine Briggs Award 2005
+Shortlisted for the Folklore Society Katharine Briggs Award 2005

 From the earliest humans to the present day, there has always been a compulsion to 'leave one's mark': early cave art includes thousands of hand outlines, while many churches in Britain have foot outlines inscribed in lead and stone.
 These two extremes span almost 30,000 years during which time all kinds of persons, real and legendary, have left visible traces of themselves.
 But 30,000 years ago seems almost recent, when compared with the finding of some (admittedly controversial) fossilized human footprints in rocks apparently contemporary with dinosaur footprints that are tens of millions of years old.